NVIDIA/warp/docs/modules/functions.rst

     Broadcast a tile.

-    This method will attempt to broadcast the input tile ``a`` to the destination shape (m, n), broadcasting follows NumPy broadcast rules.
+    This function will attempt to broadcast the input tile ``a`` to the destination shape (m, n), broadcasting follows NumPy broadcast rules.

     :param a: Tile to broadcast
     :returns: Tile with broadcast ``shape=(m, n)``